One dead and another injured in crash on State Highway 1 north of Kaikōura

-A car and truck collided just before 6am on SH I at Hapuku.
+A car and truck collided just before 6am on SH1 at Hapuku.

 The second person suffered minor injuries and was treated at the scene.